The Princess/ Professional Dichotomy

 On the other side, I also have to admit that most women struggle with early-imposed notions of being ‘Nice’.
 At the most basic level, I think it’s important for every woman who goes out to work, to question what being a professional really means.
 I want to believe that it has nothing to do with popularity stakes and everything to do with getting the job done right.

-Posted on October 10, 2011, in Featured, Gender Archetype, Seriously speaking, Times, they are a-changing, Women @ Work and tagged Female bosses, Female professional, Feminism, Feminist movement, Gender equality, Princess attitude, Professional, Rescue damsel in distress, Superwoman, Superwomen, Women customers, Women in workplace, Women's rights.
+Posted on October 10, 2011, in Featured, Gender Archetype, Seriously speaking, Times, they are a-changing, Women @ Work and tagged Female bosses, Female professional, Feminism, Feminist movement, Gender equality, Princess attitude, Princess type, Professional, Rescue damsel in distress, Superwoman, Superwomen, Women customers, Women in workplace, Women's rights.
 Bookmark the permalink.
 1 Comment.